Optimal Scaling of MCMC Beyond Metropolis: Abstract

 \section{Abstract}

 The problem of optimally scaling the proposal distribution in a Markov chain Monte Carlo algorithm is critical to the quality of the generated samples.
 Much work has gone into obtaining such results for various Metropolis-Hastings (MH) algorithms.
 Recently, acceptance probabilities other than MH are being employed in problems with intractable target distributions.
 There is little resource available on tuning the Gaussian proposal distributions for this situation.
-We obtain optimal scaling results for a general class of acceptance functions, which includes Barker's and Lazy-MH acceptance functions.
-In particular, optimal values for Barker's algorithm are derived and are found to be significantly different from that obtained for MH algorithms.
+We obtain optimal scaling results for a general class of acceptance functions, which includes Barker's and Lazy-MH.
+In particular, optimal values for the Barker's algorithm are derived and found to be significantly different from that obtained for the MH algorithm.
+Our theoretical conclusions are supported by numerical simulations indicating that when the optimal proposal variance is unknown, tuning to the optimal acceptance probability remains an effective strategy.